saifullah3396/vrep-naoqi-simulation/README.md

 ```
 ./scripts/simulated_nao.sh
 ```
-* This successfully loads the naoqi-sim for code exeuction.

 For dynamic simulations in vrep, there are two versions of nao provided in models and can be used with separate scripts.